-The planning and design of the Stage 2 upgrade to the Waikanae Water Treatment Plant commenced in 2018/19.
+The planning and design of the Stage 2 upgrade to the Waikanae water treatment plant commenced in 2018/19.
 The three-year programme of work started with detailed design work and high priority activities, such as interim repairs to provide ongoing reliability of the existing clarifier while a new one is built.

-In the first half of the year considerable work was put into the selection of a Water Professional Service Panel.
-This panel of consultants will work with Council through the steps identified in our planning and risk study of 2016/17 in regard to the potential risks to the ongoing performance of the Waikanae water treatment plant and the consequences of any failures.
-They will help manage the required renewals and upgrades identified in that planning and risk study as part of the Stage 2 upgrade and renewal of the water treatment plant.
+In the first half of the year considerable work was put into the selection of a water professional services panel.
+This panel of consultants will work with the Council through the steps identified in our planning and risk study of 2016/17 in regard to the potential risks to the ongoing performance of the Waikanae water treatment plant and the consequences of any failures.
+The consultants will help manage the required renewals and upgrades identified in that planning and risk study as part of the Stage 2 upgrade and renewal of the water treatment plant.

-Now that the panel is in place work will get underway in 2019/20 with the design and procurement for construction of a new clarifier and other process renewals.
+Now that the panel is in place, work will get underway in 2019/20 with the design and procurement for construction of a new clarifier and other process renewals.